articodeltd/angular-cesium/README.md

 - `eventManager.register()`
   - Returns RxJs observer  of type `DisposableObservable<EventResult>` that we can subsribe to.
   - To remove the event registration just do: `resultObserver.dispose()`
-- **entityType** it is possible to register events on a specific entities types.
- e.g raise event only when `TrackEntity` is RIGHT_UP.
+- **entityType:** it is possible to register to events on a specific entities types, e.g raise event only when `TrackEntity` is Clicked.
    - `AcEntity` is the base class for all angular-cesium entities, it is a part of `AcNotification` and is required for `MapEventManager` to work properly.
   - All entities should inherit from `AcEntity`
    e.g `class TrackEntity extends AcEntity {}`
-- **Priority** by setting the priority you can register same events and only the one with the higher priority will be raised.
-For example lets say when you left_click on the map context menu should appear but if you in a drag and drop state you want that left_click will raise a drop event only, you can achive this by setting different priority to each event.
+- **Priority:** by setting the priority you can register same events and only the one with the higher priority will be raised.
+For example lets say when you left_click on the map a context menu should appear but if you in a drag and drop state you want that left_click will raise a drop event only, you can achive this by setting different priority to each event.
-- **PickOptions** according to the `PickOptions` enum, set the different strategies for picking entities on the map:
+- **PickOptions:** according to the `PickOptions` enum, set the different strategies for picking entities on the map:
      *  NO_PICK    - will not pick entities
      *  PICK_FIRST  - first entity will be picked . use Cesium.scene.pick()
      *  PICK_ONE    - in case a few entities are picked plonter is resolved . use Cesium.scene.drillPick()